Syria bomb kills 9, Damascus blames foreign plot

-BEIRUT A car bomb blew up at a Syrian intelligence post in the eastern city of Deir al-Zor on Saturday, killing up to nine people, activists and state media said.

-State television said the attack was the latest evidence that Syria is facing a foreign-sponsored Sunni Islamist conspiracy rather than a broad popular uprising against President Bashar al-Assad.
+BEIRUT A car bomb killed nine people at a Syrian military post in the eastern city of Deir al-Zor on Saturday, an attack the government said was the latest proof that an uprising against President Bashar al-Assad was a foreign plot.

-The official SANA news agency said the blast had killed nine and wounded about 100, including guards, at what it called military installations.
-It said residences had been damaged.
-An activist said one man had been killed when the blast brought the roof of his house down.
+The official SANA news agency said the blast had been the work of a suicide bomber, and had also wounded about 100 people, including guards, at what it called military installations.

+International pressure and an U.N.-backed peace plan has failed to quell Syria's turmoil.
+French President Francois Hollande said on Saturday the peace plan still had international backing, but Washington sounded a more aggressive note saying Assad had to leave power.

-State television broadcast footage of smoke rising over the city, pools of blood amid rubble, the damaged facades of buildings and twisted, smoking vehicles.
+Syrian state television broadcast footage of smoke rising over Deir al-Zor, pools of blood amid rubble, the damaged facades of buildings and twisted, smoking vehicles.

+The Sunni-led Gulf powers have called for military help for the Free Syrian Army, a loosely organised force of defecting soldiers and protesters formed in response to Assad's crackdown on what began 14 months ago as a peaceful uprising.

-It said U.N. staff who are supposed to be monitoring an internationally brokered ceasefire, which has yet to take hold, had not yet inspected the site.
+Syrian television said U.N. staff who are supposed to be monitoring an internationally brokered ceasefire, had inspected the site.

-The U.N./Arab League peace plan drawn up by Kofi Annan aims to mark a political path out of violence in Syria, where an uprising that began 14 months ago as a mass protest movement inspired by the Arab Spring has turned into an armed insurgency.

-"It seems like a well-planned attack.
-The explosion hit the least guarded rear gate of the Military Intelligence complex ... where the operatives keep their cars," said an opposition activist in Deir al-Zor.
+U.N. peacekeeping chief Herve Ladsous, in Damascus for consultations with ceasefire observers, told reporters on Saturday: "This is a process.
+We have reached certain elements of our objectives.
+We are not there yet."

+Hollande said leaders of the Group of Eight countries, meeting at Camp David, had agreed to continue supporting Annan's Syrian peace efforts.

 SUICIDE BOMBINGS